Home

 Bridgeport is in town, and that’s a bad thing?
 It’s Saturday Night Hockey Live! and it’s cold outside.
 Do you feel appreciated?
 Let’s do that hockey!

-Photo: Jack Mitroka Story Time
+Photo: Jack Mitroka

 Years ago when the Phantoms first came to town, my younger son was going to a game with me, early in the season.
 It was nice outside and he jumped in the car wearing shorts and a T-Shirt.
 I briefly explained that the arena would be chilly because of the ice.
 “What ice?” he asked.
 I reminded him of why they call it ice hockey.
 “That’s not real ice,” he said.